 This powder mixes well without leaving behind a gritty residue.
-Most people agree the flavor is sweet and fruity with a surprising spicy kick from metabolism-boosting cayenne pepper.
-It is available in 3 flavors: raspberry lemonade, twisted apple and fruit punch.
+Most people agree the flavor is sweet and fruity with a surprisingly spicy kick from metabolism-boosting cayenne pepper.
+It is available in 3 flavors: raspberry lemonade, twisted apple, and fruit punch.

 - Provides a lot of energy

 - No crash